Coed Gym - Hintonburg (Mon) Rules

 Misconduct = 10:00 minutes

 Player will serve the misconduct in the penalty box; however, the team is not shorthanded.
-If there is less than 10:00 minutes left in the game, the player is automatically ejected and does not need to be replaced in the penalty box.

 Game/Gross Misconduct